 Popular subcategories are:

-- Portable propane fire pits – From the name itself, this type of fire pits can be easily lugged around and brought anywhere and you can also cook on them.
-Some slightly heavier units have wheels while those that do not are usually lightweight.
+- Portable propane fire pits – From the name itself, this type of fire pit can be easily lugged around and brought anywhere, and you can also cook on them.
+Some slightly heavier units have wheels, while those that do not are usually lightweight.

 - Fire pit tables – Imagine a table but with a rim around it.
 That is what this type of fire pit looks like.
-The wide ledges are purposely intended for safety purposes as well as a spot to put plates of food or drinks on.
+The wide ledges are purposely intended for the safety and a spot to put plates of food or drinks.

 - Tendency to unexpectedly run out of fuel supply

-- Result of food flavor may not be as impressive
+- The result of food flavor may not be as impressive

 - Gel fuel pits